Santo Toribio de Liébana: Church

-The most important building is the gothic church, whose construction began in 1256, though it has been remodeled several times since.
+The most important building is the gothic church, whose construction began in 1256, though it has been remodelled several times since.
 It is built on the site of a pre-Romanesque and a Romanesque building (perhaps Asturian or Mozarabic in style).
 It has the clarity of line and space, and the surrounding decoration that characterises the architecture of San Bernardo.
 The church is rectangular in plan with three aisles; a tower at the foot of the central, widest aisle, and three polygonal apses.
 Its facade is similar to that of the Abbey of the Holy Bodies, the cathedral of Santander.
 Its doors in the southern wall are Romanesque in style and possibly predate the building inside.
 The principal door, the Puerta del Perdón (Door of Forgiveness) is only ever opened during each Jubilee Year when Saint Turibius' day coincides with a Sunday.
 The cloister was completed in the 17th century.